open-spaced-repetition/fsrs-vs-sm15/README.md

 Due to the limitation of SuperMemo 18, I can't export the predictions of SM-18.
 So I can't compare SM-18 with FSRS.
 If you know how to export the predictions of SM-18, please let me know.

+Here is the comparison among FSRS, SM-16 and SM-17: [fsrs-vs-sm17](https://github.com/open-spaced-repetition/fsrs-vs-sm17)

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->